pishoyg/coptic/README.md

 This page documents the tasks.
 More documentation will be added in the future.
 Also feel free to reach out with questions.

+## Current Status

+The flashcards contain the following:

+- A complete list of words from Crum, including both roots and derivations, per-dialect spellings, meaning in English and Greek, scans of the Crum pages containing the word definition.

+  - (For a subset of the words) Explanatory images, added to aid the learning process, and to convey the meanings better.

+- A version of the Coptic Bible, containing most Biblical fragments that survived in Coptic.

+- A complete version of the dictionary published on copticsite.com.

+Work is ongoing to augment the data, through integration of existing database, as well as manual digitization of other data sources.

 ## Manual Data Collection

 ### Crum: New Fields